 A prior injury doesn’t bar you from workers’ comp benefits.
-Nonetheless, insurance companies often try to deny claims based on a pre-existing injury to the same part of the body (especially in back cases).
+Nonetheless, insurance companies routinely try to deny claims based on a pre-existing injury to the same part of the body.
 It’s going to be a fight, but the law is on your side: If you were working without medical restrictions and you suffered an injury, you are entitled to workers’ comp benefits.

 FAQs: Your Injury and Your Job

 Is a Workers’ Comp Claim a Lawsuit Against My Employer?

 No. Hiring a lawyer to help with your workers’ compensation claim does not mean you are suing your employer.
 Injured workers cannot sue their employer.
 When you file a workers’ compensation claim, you are filing a claim for benefits from workers’ compensation insurance.
 When we take legal action, it’s not against your employer – it’s against your employer’s workers’ compensation insurance company.

 Can I Get Fired for Making a Workers’ Comp Claim?

 Under Illinois law, it is illegal to fire a worker for making a workers’ compensation claim.
 In reality, employers are terrified of the consequences of terminating an employee that is collecting workers’ comp benefits.
 Your boss knows that immediately after you get fired, the company is going to be served with a lawsuit demanding millions in damages.

 What If I Won’t Be Able to Do My Job Again?